Your Son Is Deceased

 After Christopher received a diagnosis of schizophrenia, in the winter of 2003, his older brother Daniel, who was twenty-four and worked at an auto shop, quit his job and moved home to take care of him.
 For two years, he tried to make Christopher’s days placid and predictable.
 Like many people with schizophrenia, Christopher had a low tolerance for abrupt movements or loud noises.
 When the family watched television or listened to music, they kept the volume low.
 If they argued, they did so quietly.

 It took Christopher two years to adjust to the antipsychotic medications that were prescribed for him.
-Eventually, the voices he heard became less compelling, and he began working at a metal-fabrication shop.
-His boss, George Montez, described him as shy, focussed, and deferential.
+Eventually, the voices he heard became less compelling, and he began working at a metal fabrication shop.
+His boss, George Montez, described him as shy, focused, and deferential.
 He said that the only time he saw Christopher agitated was when colleagues bickered.
 “It was just horsing around, but it upset him,” Montez said.

 According to the treatment notes of Christopher’s psychiatrist, Kevin Rexroad, Christopher was amiable and not inclined toward drama.
 When Rexroad asked how he was feeling, he responded, “I’m O.K.
 How are you?”
 Christopher’s most persistent symptom was anxiety, which Rexroad traced in part to grief over the onset of his illness.
 Christopher felt that he was falling short of his own expectations.
 A therapist who briefly helped him with anxiety wrote that his goals were to “feel good about self,” be “proud of where I’m going,” and “read a little more.”